top of page

 Many people have tried to pinpoint precisely when the Governor is hit by looking at the film.
 Some point to what looks like the Governor’s cheeks puffing out as air is forced from his lung when it is punctured by the bullet; some claim to see a frame of the film in which it appears the Governor’s right lapel is briefly lifted off his suit coat, indicative, they say, of the bullet passing through.
 I watched the film an uncounted number of times over the years, trying mightily to determine when the Governor is hit.
 I had no real answer to that question.
 But, when viewing the film again recently when writing this, I began to notice something.
 After the Governor looked backward at the President, he began to turn back towards the front.
 He made it perhaps half-way, when his wife began to pull him into her lap.
 As he leans into her (to his left), his back is exposed to a rearward shot, and he is suddenly and forcibly thrust forward and onto his stomach.
 At this moment, the film clearly shows a spreading red stain on the back of his suit coat.
 I believe the Governor received his wounds very late in the shooting, when his body is forced forward and down.
 This is his only movement in the film which is suggestive of the kind of body-blow he must have received from the bullet that struck his back.

 As to the President’s head wound, I believe there were two head shots in rapid succession, one from the rear, one from the front.
 When the President’s head is first hit, it is pushed slightly down and to the front.
 As it does so, a large flap of bone and scalp peels off on the right side of this head, over the right ear, and flops open like a door forward.
 This was accompanied by a forward ejection of cranial material which reached as far as the car’s hood.
 A split second later, the President’s entire upper body is driven dramatically and forcibly to the left and the rear.
 At this moment, you can see his head deform briefly – it seems to elongate slightly, almost like a football, as force is transmitted from front to rear and as multiple fractures extend through his skull giving it a grim elasticity.
 There was an explosive expulsion of bone and brain matter rearward.
-The motorcycle police officers riding just off the left rear quarter of his car were hit violently by debris from the President’s wound; so violently if fact that one of them thought he himself had been hit by a bullet.
+The motorcycle police officers riding just off the left rear quarter of his car were hit violently by debris from the President’s wound; so violently in fact that one of them thought he himself had been hit by a bullet.
 Clint Hill, the secret service agent who iconically scrambled onto the rear deck of the President’s car, found blood, bone and tissue on his suit, his face and in his hair when he got to Parkland Hospital.
 The only cause for this rearward explosion of matter could be a frontal head shot.
 Some have suggested the President’s sudden rearward movement was due to William Greer, the driver of the car, suddenly hitting the gas.
 However, none of the car’s other occupants display such a reaction.
-In fact, Greer did not finally accelerate until after the head shots, when Clint Hill was beginning to climb onto the rear deck of the car.
+In fact, Greer did not finally accelerate until after the head shots, when Hill was beginning to climb onto the rear deck of the car.
 The Zapruder film and another home-movie taken that day show Hill’s legs scrambling to keep up with the sudden increase in speed.

 Conspiracy